Kurt Metzger: Career

 In 2013, Metzger feuded with Jude Doyle and Lindy West via Facebook and Twitter during a defense of rape humor.

 From 2013 to 2016, Metzger wrote on 39 episodes of Inside Amy Schumer.
 He was nominated for four Emmy Awards and won one Emmy for the sketch "Girl, You Don't Need Makeup".
-He also appeared in numerous sketches featured on the show.
+He also appeared in sketches featured on the show.

 In 2015, Metzger was a semi-finalist on Last Comic Standing; a bit he performed about Mohammed Atta won him "best joke" on the show.